First time in Tokyo

 Transport

-No trip to Japan is complete without a ride on the super fast Shinkansan, or bullet train, travelling at speeds of up to 320km/hr.
+No trip to Japan is complete without a ride on the super fast Shinkansen, or bullet train, travelling at speeds of up to 320km/hr.
 The Tokyo subway system has a massive network with numerous lines, the signage and colour-coded maps made it very easy to use.
 In fact, it’s a commuters’ dream.
 One thing to note is lots of people recommend the JR pass, but do your research on this one.
 We did and for the travel we had planned only staying within Tokyo it did not work out cost effective for us.
 But we did purchase a Pasmo card which is a rechargeable smart card so we didn’t have to fuss with individual tickets.
 It also saved us using cash and could be topped up as frequently as required and used in department stores, restaurants and even at the duty free shop at Narita airport where you can cash in any unused credit before you depart.

 The train service is fast, efficient and quiet.
 Passenger etiquette is remarkable.
 They line up on the platform, no loud chatter, no eating, no one talking on the phone.
-When they board the train they will often doze, read or text until they arrive at their designated station.
-The trains are immaculately clean and pleasantly air conditioned, but always on time.
-For the comfort of ladies, there are female only carriages.I loved the cute tune the train plays when it arrives at each stop.
+There is no pushing then board the train and they will often doze, read or text until they arrive at their designated station.
+The trains are immaculately clean, pleasantly air conditioned, and always on time.
+For the comfort of ladies, there are female only carriages.
+I loved the cute tune the train plays when it arrives at each stop.

 Taxi’s are very neat and tidy with white lace covers on the seats.
 But note the Driver opens/closes the left rear door from inside the cab so you don’t have to touch it.
 You can save your cash and use your Pasmo card instead.